LeoBertini/CoralMethodsPaper/AvizoTutorials/README.md

 ## Step 4: Get general volume statistics

-Then Attach a Surface Area Vol object and see statistics table for surface area
+Attach a Surface Area Vol object and see statistics table for surface area

 ## Optional: Get different measures in 2D

-Attach a Global Analysis module to the binary label field and also load the masked greyscale volume Set interpretation to XY planes
+Attach a Global Analysis module to the binary label field and load the masked greyscale volume Set interpretation to **XY planes**
 Measure Group should be a default or a saved group that includes for example the following 2-dimensional measures: Rugosity, Shape_AP and Symmetry

 Look at the ‘.analysis’ object for results table

 ![alt text]( https://github.com/LeoBertiniNHM/CoralMethodsPaper/blob/main/AvizoTutorials/GIF_images/ImagesVolmetrics/Picture4.png )

 ## Optional: Get different measures in 3D

-Attach a Global Analysis module to the binary label field and also load the masked greyscale volume Set interpretation to 3D
+Attach a Global Analysis module to the binary label field and also load the masked greyscale volume Set interpretation to **3D**
 Measure Group should be a default or a saved group that includes for example the following 3-dimensional measures: Breadth3D, Shape_VA3D

 Look at the ‘.analysis’ object for results table